 Moreover, to account for gender dynamics found in the literature on the effects of reforms extending working life (Bertoni, Brunello, & Mazzarella, 2018; Carrino, Glaser, & Avendano, 2020; Serrano-Alarcón, et al., 2023), as well as on the relationship between working conditions and mental health (Belloni, Carrino, & Meschi, 2022; Bratberg, Holmås, & Holmås, 2020; Hiesinger & Tophoven, 2019), we explore potential gender-specific variations by running separate analyses for male and female subgroups.

-W foresee several additional steps of the analysis that are not yet presented in the results section, as this study is still a work in progress.
-First, in addition to the continuous specification of the outcome variable, we will estimatelikelihood of passing above the threshold of clinical depression with l.
+We also foresee several additional steps of the analysis that are not yet presented in the results section, as this study is still a work in progress.
+First, in addition to the continuous specification of the outcome variable, we will estimate the likelihood of passing above the threshold of clinical depression (Euro-D>3) with a linear probability model.
 Following the approach of (Banerjee, et al., 2007), we will also analyze the effects on two distinct orthogonal factors from the set of twelve depression symptoms that we obtained with a principal component analysis and identified as affective suffering and lack of motivation.

-Moreover, for both specifications of the outcome variable, we will consider a binary specification for thetreatment variable, with a dummy for ∆YTR>0, and a non-linear specification that compares respondents with 𝛥𝑌𝑇𝑅=0 with those with 0<∆YTR<=1, 1<∆YTR<=2, and ∆YTR>2, allowing an exploration of the effects contingent upon the dose of treatment or, in other words, the scope of the reform.
+Moreover, for both specifications of the outcome variable, we will consider a binary treatment variable, equal to 1 if ∆YTR>0, and a non-linear specification that compares respondents having 𝛥𝑌𝑇𝑅=0 with those having 0<∆YTR≤1, 1<∆YTR≤2, and ∆YTR>2, allowing an exploration of the effects contingent upon the dose of treatment or, in other words, the scope of the reform.
 Finally, we anticipate conducting a series of sensitivity tests, such as extending our analysis to the early retirement schemes, focusing only on individuals who remain in the same occupation (to address the potential endogeneity of occupational change over time), iterative dropping out of countries from the sample (to account for the heterogeneity of pension systems and labor markets), and a random permutation of ∆YTR.

 Preliminary results